What Are Peatlands?

 Global Carbon Stocks in Peatlands

-The largest peatland complexes are found in the boreal zone: Canada’s Hudson Bay Lowlands, Western Siberia, and northern Europe each contain millions of hectares.
-Tropical peatlands are concentrated in Southeast Asia (Indonesia, Malaysia, Papua New Guinea), the Congo Basin, and parts of South America.
-While boreal peatlands hold more carbon overall per unit area due to their depth, tropical peatlands are increasingly recognized for their rapid carbon accumulation rates and vulnerability to drainage.
+The largest peatland complexes are predominantly located in the boreal regions, with vast stretches in Canada’s Hudson Bay Lowlands, Western Siberia, and northern Europe — each encompassing millions of hectares.
+Tropical peatlands are primarily found in Southeast Asia (notably Indonesia, Malaysia, and Papua New Guinea), the Congo Basin in Central Africa, and parts of South America such as the Amazon basin.
+Boreal peatlands generally contain more carbon per unit area due to their greater depth and slower decomposition rates, whereas tropical peatlands are recognized for their rapid carbon accumulation but also their heightened vulnerability to drainage and land-use changes.

-According to the United Nations Environment Programme (UNEP), the total carbon stored in the world’s peatlands is equivalent to more than 70 years of global industrial carbon dioxide emissions at current rates.
-Protecting these stocks is therefore a critical component of international climate commitments.
+According to the United Nations Environment Programme (UNEP), the total carbon stored in global peatlands exceeds the equivalent of more than 70 years of current global industrial carbon dioxide emissions.
+This staggering figure underscores the fundamental importance of peatlands in climate regulation and emphasizes why their protection is a critical priority in international climate and biodiversity agreements.

 Threats to Peatland Ecosystems